07th-mod/meakashi/README.md

 # Known issues (for fixing)

 > in _meak_002.txt, line 1308, a voice line is missing.
 Worth to look inside the PS2 voices.
+> in _meak_011.txt, line 921, a voice line is missing.      ^
+> in _meak_012.txt, from lines 1800 onwards, a bunch of voice lines related to the torture scene are missing.
+> in _meak_014_1.txt, the story about "Watanagashi" has no voices (line 2447).
+Some stuff was also censored later (line 2645).